 1. Terra firma racing experience counts, but not so much

 Imagine piloting something moving at 112kmph over a surface that constantly keeps changing.
 Well that’s the magic of powerboat racing.
-Because of the wake and wash created by the boat that you as a competitor are fighting, you have to account for the changes in surface and plan your fighting accordingly.
+Because of the wake and wash created by the boat that you as a competitor are fighting, you have to account for the changes in surface and plan your fighting and boat repair accordingly.
 Gaurav told us that having land based racing experience will give you an edge in the competition but, to master the seas you need a lot of experience in piloting boats.
 He gives some recommendations for your boat to become a winner.

 2. Auto cross but without brakes

 There is no doubt that Gaurav is one of India’s top racers having made his way to the top through a variety of racing formulas.
 However, for this sport it was his experience in auto cross that helped him plan the moves ahead as the water course had many tight turns and small but fast straights.
 Also, since there isn’t a fixed surface to grip, there are no brakes and every turn in the ‘water cross circuit’ has been tackled with momentum rather than using braking points.
 They buy boating supplies from one stop source, which specializes on boat building materials, coatings, and sundry items.

 3. The driving setup is similar to a car but with a different approach